mel-miller/mel-site-gtsb/src/pages/about.md

 I am a designer turned full-stack developer with a specialization in front-end development, site theming, and design system development.

 I began developing for Drupal in 2011 and have been an evangelist for it ever since.
-I’ve spoken at various Drupal camps, helped organize a few, and have attended DrupalCon consistently since 2012.
+I’ve spoken at various Drupal camps and even helped organize a few (BADCamp and Drupal Camp Ohio).
+While Drupal has historically been my primary development framework, I have recently transitioned my focus to design system development and React.

-While Drupal has historically been my primary development framework, I am always excited to dig into new technologies.
-I have spent the past few years working increasingly more and more in the JavaScript application space with React and React-based frameworks such as Gatsby and Docusaurus.
-I also have extensive experience building component-based design systems.

-When I’m not making websites, I like to bike around the city, play various musical instruments (most recently on <a href="https://open.spotify.com/album/0Pb37ITfck6eATunsfOgus" target="_blank">this album</a>), research urban history, <a href="https://melissamiller.photoshelter.com" target="_blank">take photos</a>, and spend time with my partner and <a href="https://www.instagram.com/mrsbeagleface/" target="_blank">our dog</a>.
+When I’m not making the web, I like to bike around the city, play various musical instruments (most recently on <a href="https://open.spotify.com/album/0Pb37ITfck6eATunsfOgus" target="_blank">this album</a>), research urban history, <a href="https://melissamiller.photoshelter.com" target="_blank">take photos</a>, and spend time with my partner and <a href="https://www.instagram.com/mrsbeagleface/" target="_blank">our dog</a>.

 <br/>